runspired/runspired.com/_posts/2023-01-31-modern-ember-data.md

 In our current service, everything within the call to `request` is something that is immediately a candidate for a builder or a handler.

-Let's write just a builder for today.
+Lets write just a builder for today.
 Generally we name builders to follow the natural meaning of what the request being constructed is intended to do.

 ```ts